jina-ai/jina-hubble-sdk/README.md

 - Make a new virtual env. `make env`
 - Install dependencies. `make init`
-- Login Jina account. `jina auth login`
+- **The test should be run in a logged in environment**.
+So need to login to Jina. `jina auth login`
 - Test locally. `make test`

 ### Release cycle